robcalcroft/react-native-in-app-notification/README.md

 }
 ```

-When you want to show the notification, just wrap the component which needs to display a notification with the `withInAppNotification` HOC and call the `.showNotification` methods from his props.
+When you want to show the notification, just wrap the component which needs to display a notification with the `withInAppNotification` HOC and call the `.showNotification` methods from its props.

 `.showNotification` can take three arguments (all of which are optional):